Information Criterion for Boltzmann Approximation Problems: Background

 \section{Background}

-This section briefly reviews the KL divergence, the maximum likelihood estimator (MLE), and the Akaike information criterion (AIC) to a) introduce the the minimum cross-entropy estimator (MCE), which is a generalized version of MLE, and b) pave the way for generalizing the AIC to the cross-entropy information criterion (CIC).
-At the end of this section, we briefly describe importance sampling as a motivating application.
+This section briefly explains the origin of the BA problem and reviews the KL divergence, the maximum likelihood estimator (MLE), and the Akaike information criterion (AIC) to a) introduce the minimum cross-entropy estimator (MCE), which is a generalized version of MLE, and b) pave the way for generalizing the AIC to the cross-entropy information criterion (CIC).